Why Prototype Design is Essential for a Successful Product Launch

 Good product design includes working on and refining prototypes.

-Proof of the importance of prototype design
+Proof of the Importance of Prototype Design

 Prototype design was required for this product to test, refine, and improve for the end user.

-We helped bring to life The Pet Bot.
-A product that involved mechanical engineering, electrical engineering, and industrial design.
-With so many moving parts (pun intended), prototypes were needed for testing and refining.
+We helped bring the PetBot to life; a product that required mechanical and electrical engineering, as well as industrial design.
+With so many moving parts, multiple prototypes were needed for the design process.

-• Assists with communication and collaboration
+• Assistance with communication and collaboration

-• Helps gauge feasibility, while reducing waste
+• Gauges feasibility, while reducing waste

-• Tests usability earlier
+• Tests usability early on

-• Sets your design priorities
+• Allows you to set your design priorities

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!